SpaceNaN/fuzzjit/Docs/HowFuzzilliWorks.md

 }
 ```

-Here, the types of v4 and v5 are unknown when the function body is generated as they could only be observed by the AbstractInterpreter when the function is later called.
+Here, the types of v4 and v5 are unknown when the function body is generated as they could only be observed by the JSTyper when the function is later called.
 However, if the arguments are simply set to the unknown type (.anything in FuzzIL’s type system), then the code in the body would not be able to use them meaningfully.

 The solution thus is to generate a random but non-trivial function signature every time a function is generated.
 For example, in pseudocode: